Skip to main content

 Hired and Non-Owned Auto (HNOA) Coverage

-If your business occasionally uses employee personal vehicles for work — such as a delivery driver using their own car for one-off deliveries or employees using personal vehicles for client visits — hired and non-owned auto (HNOA) coverage can provide backup protection.
-HNOA extends your commercial general liability policy to cover liability for accidents involving vehicles you don't own.
+If your business occasionally uses employee personal vehicles for work — such as a delivery driver using their own car for one-off deliveries or employees using personal vehicles for client visits — hired and non-owned auto (HNOA) coverage may help protect the business from liability tied to vehicles it does not own.

 Frequently Asked Questions